fysoul17/google_maps_place_picker/README.md

   * Select "APIs" under the Google Maps menu.
   * To enable Google Maps for Android, select "Maps SDK for Android" in the "Additional APIs" section, then select "ENABLE".
   * To enable Google Maps for iOS, select "Maps SDK for iOS" in the "Additional APIs" section, then select "ENABLE".
+  * Also enable "Geocoding API", "Geolocation API" and "Places API"
   * Make sure the APIs you enabled are under the "Enabled APIs" section.
+  * Generate the API key for all APIs

 * You can also find detailed steps to get started with Google Maps Platform [here](https://developers.google.com/maps/gmp-get-started).